 - Exporting directly from Shopify

-We recommend using Excelify to export your products.
-Excelify lets you export the Shopify ID along with the rest of your data.
+We recommend using Matrixify to export your products.
+Matrixify lets you export the Shopify ID along with the rest of your data.
 This makes it easier to import products and variants into Plytix.
 This also ensures every row on the file has an identifier which keeps you from losing data on import.

 ⚠️ Exporting directly from Shopify requires manual manipulation and clean up and may result in loss of data.

-To export your product data from Shopify using Excelify:
+To export your product data from Shopify using Matrixify:

 - Head to the "Apps" section of your Shopify account.

 - Select the items you want to include in your export (products and columns).